anonymokata/EDE8AD4B-040F-4082-83A3-AS/README.md

-# Roman Numeral Calculator Kata
+# Roman Numeral Calculator

-Develop an C library for performing basic operations on Roman Numeral values.
+Develop an C library for performing basic arithmetic operations on Roman Numeral values.
 Tested with libcheck.

 ## functions